Guide, Updated 15 May 2026

 Centre choice as a success amplifier

-The success pattern visible across multiple years of DVSA data is therefore not random: the highest-performing individual outcomes pair top-decile centre choice with full DVSA preparation.
-Each lever individually delivers 10 to 15 points.
-Combined, they deliver 25 to 30 points lift over the unprepared baseline.
-The cohort effect (age) adds another 10 to 20 points either direction.
+The success pattern visible across multiple years of DVSA data is therefore not random: the highest-performing individual outcomes pair a strong centre choice with full DVSA preparation.
+Each lever contributes meaningfully on its own and they compound when combined, though the DVSA does not publish a pass rate by preparation, so no point figure can be attached.
+The age cohort effect is larger still, in either direction.

 Patterns in failed-then-passed candidates